Reviews You Can Rely On

 Water Resistance and DWR

 The limitation of DWR coatings is that they wear off with time.
-This process is dependent on the quality of the coating applied by the manufacturer but is also affected by the amount of abrasion that a jacket is exposed to.
-Unfortunately, wearing a pack causes enough abrasion to quickly rub off a jacket's DWR coating, exposing it to water absorption.
-New technologies are being developed to create DWR finishes that are fused to individual fibers — but time will tell how effective this is as an alternative to traditional DWR finishes.
+Of course, how long it lasts depends on the quality of the coating as well as the amount of abrasion that a jacket is exposed to.
+Unfortunately, wearing a pack is one of the main causes of abrasion, and can quickly rub off a jacket's DWR coating.
+The good news is that it is relatively easy to reapply a DWR layer at home.
 For more information on the importance of maintaining your jacket's DWR coating, as well as how to restore a jacket's DWR coating, check out this article on DWR Care from REI.

 wind breaker jacket - despite claims of a superior dwr fabric, our hose test showed that...